 Conclusion

+So, how to tell if a betta fish is dying of old age?
 As your betta ages, you might notice changes in its appearance and behavior.
-While it’s normal for them to slow down and become less active as they age, some signs indicate they may die of old age.
-If your betta is losing weight, has lost interest in food, or seems to be sleeping a lot, these could be signs that their time is ending.
+While it’s normal for them to slow down and become less active as they age, some old betta fish signs indicate they may die of old age.
+If your betta losing color and laying on bottom of tank, has lost interest in food, or seems to be sleeping a lot, these could be signs that their time is ending.
 If you need clarification on whether your betta is just getting old or dying, it’s always best to consult a veterinarian who can help you determine.
-Knowing how to tell if betta is dying of old age can help you provide them with the best possible betta fish care during their final days.
+Knowing how to tell if betta dying of old age can help you provide them with the best possible betta fish care during their final days.

 You might also like